Laser Hair Removal Basics

 What to Expect After a Laser Hair Removal Treatment

 Although laser hair removal isn’t painful, there is a bit of discomfort during the treatment itself, and minor swelling and redness in the treated area after the procedure.
 The swelling usually goes away within a few hours, and the redness may linger for 2-3 days.
 The treated area may feel a bit like a sunburn for a few hours.
 Applying ice packs and/or aloe vera gel can minimize both swelling and redness, and cool your skin.
-Most patients do not develop blisters after laser hair removal.
+Most patients do not develop blisters.
 However, if you have very sensitive skin and you notice any blisters, notify us immediately.

 During the course of your 6-8 treatments, we advise that you avoid direct sun exposure on the treated skin.
 Don’t scratch or pick at the skin or use any hair removal products like depilatories, waxes or electrolysis.
 Doing so irritates the hair follicles.
 You can shave between treatments, however.